FAQ: COVID-19 Library Information

 Are study rooms available?
 Can I reserve the study rooms?

-The library has two study rooms available for reservation, 1 Group Study Room and 1 Quiet Study Room.
-To reserve either study room, visit the Adult Reference Desk or call 630-924-2730.
+The library has 2 study rooms available for reservation, 1 Group Study Room and 1 Quiet Study Room.
+To reserve a study room, visit the Adult Reference Desk or call 630-924-2730.
+Study room reservations are not available online.

 Study Room Rules